kyle2277/bf2_Frosty_Mesh_Importer/README.md

 ### Importing from a FrostMeshy output source folder
 The "Source Import" function directly references and pulls mesh sets from the path specified by "Link Source."
 Any updates to the linked folder will be reflected in the "Source Import" dialog.
+1. **Locate the mesh you want to replace in the main asset explorer**.
+This program can modify meshes of type SkinnedMeshAsset, RigidMeshAsset, and ComponentMeshAsset.
+2. **Export the mesh's .res files one the two following ways:** \
+    **a.** Export from the main asset explorer.
+Right click on the mesh in the asset explorer and click "Export Mesh Files."
+Use the file select pop-up to navigate into the                desired output folder and click "Open".
+All the .res files belonging to the selected mesh will be exported to this location. \
+    **b.** Export from the Res/Chunk explorer window.
+For the .res file associated with your mesh (blocks and \_mesh for a mesh. blocks, clothwrapping, \_mesh, and eacloth for              cloth), select the file in the res explorer and click the "Export Res" button in the toolbar at the top of the window.  \
+    **DO NOT use Frosty's default right-click > export function** or the res file cannot be re-imported automatically.
+3. **Run FrostMeshy**.
-1. **Link your FrostMeshy output folder to Frosty Editor** using the "Link Source" button.
+4. **Link your FrostMeshy output folder to Frosty Editor** using the "Link Source" button.
-2. **Click the "Source Import" button**.
+5. **Click the "Source Import" button**.
 Select one or more mesh set and click "Import."

 A green check mark in the status column indicates that a mesh set's .res files can be imported automatically.
 A red cross indicates that the mesh set's .res files need to be exported in the current session before they can be automatically imported.
 A mesh set with a red status can be imported, but its .res files will need to be imported manually.